Barazii/gits/cloudformation/README.md

 - Templates use exports/imports; ensure unique export names in your account.
 - No nested stacks; deploy independently.
 Rollback isolation per stack.
 - Add alarms/log groups templates separately if required.
 - ECR outputs export repo URIs to help reference/push; images must be built/pushed before deploying Lambdas.
+Use the `deploy.sh` scripts in each lambda folder to build and push images.
+- The `deploy-all.sh` script assumes you have built and pushed the Lambda images to ECR beforehand.

 ## Cleanup
 Delete in reverse order: apigateway -> events -> lambdas -> codebuild -> github-secret -> iam -> dynamodb -> s3 -> ecr.